-This beta will run through 30 September 2018.
-New betas will be posted here; please check Help > About Scrivener to ensure you are using the most recent version.
+This beta will run through to September 15th, 2019.
+New interim betas will be posted here; please check Help > About Scrivener to ensure you are using the most recent version.
 You can subscribe to this topic to get notifications when new betas are released.

 You can also use Help > Check for Updates in beta releases to download the latest beta.

 System Requirements and Compatibility